What is Juvederm?

 How long does Juvederm last?

-Juvederm typically lasts anywhere from four months to a year.
-This means that a person will have to get periodic injections in order to maintain the results.
+Juvederm results vary by patient.
+Typically a person will have to get periodic injections in order to maintain the results.

 How long is the recovery time?